 Smell:20 / 20.
 One of the most interesting whiskies I’ve ever had the pleasure of nosing.
 Fruit dances in and out of thick clouds of pungent, earthy peat.

 Total: 47.5 / 50.
-Delightful stuff, smell and taste are up there with the best I’ve ever had and only the annoying 500ml bottle lets it down.
+Delightful stuff.
+Up there with the best I’ve ever had.